-In its present state of development, the Miller viscoplasticity model does not provide a tool for reliable determination of late TMF cycle stress/strain states.
+In its present state of development, the Miller viscoplasticity model does not provide a reliable tool for determination of late TMF cycle stress/strain states.
 Even so, the present incarnation does serve as the basis for an adaptable constitutive model.
-Remarks about the study and further improvements that should be considered are as follows:
+Simple time-, rate-, and cycle-dependent terms are to be added in ongoing future development to handle the shortcomings of the present version directly.
+Remarks about the current state of the study and further improvements that should be considered are as follows:

-1) It must be noted that adaptation of the original model to ANSYS produced subtle variations in the LCF solutions when compared to the original MATMOD runs.
-An investigation of ANSYS versus MATMOD variable precision and solving methods may yield insight into the differences.

-2) Though the Miller model does not explicitly incorporate a yield stress, it is clear that the handling code in ANSYS (and historically in MATMOD) separates the solution into simple elastic and Miller-calculated plastic regimes.
+- It must be noted that adaptation of the original model to ANSYS produced slight variations in the LCF solutions when compared to the original MATMOD runs.
+An investigation of ANSYS versus MATMOD variable precision and solving methods may yield insight into the differences. - 2) Though the Miller model does not explicitly incorporate a yield stress, it is clear that the handling code in ANSYS (and historically in MATMOD) separates the solution into simple elastic and Miller-calculated plastic regimes.
 In order for the yield surfaces of the model to more accurately mimic their real-life counterparts, a method which facilitates a smooth transition in simulation behavior is desired.
-Future iterations of development may want to attempt to incorporate a competitive parallel calculation of elastic and plastic components, or utilize a Ramberg-Osgood type of curve fit to relevant parts of the hysteresic response.

-3) Especially for materials that easily and significantly display initial work hardening behavior, it seems that an explicit handling of negative hardening effects may be necessary.
-The current handling of the drag stress allows for this in the model, so an updated version of Equation 3 that includes a more dominant time- or cycle-dependent term may be worth consideration.

-4) In non-isothermal cases, a variety of different effects occur that significantly impact the stress/strain states and cyclic lifetimes.
-Damage and recovery due to a wide array of mechanisms can occur with varying interaction and synergy amongst one another [21].
-It is unlikely that a specific fit of TMF behavior is attainable through many cycles unless additional behavioral complexity is incorporated via functions and material constants determined by TMF testing [22].

-5) Currently, the model displays unacceptable levels of error, yet is still quite mathematically convoluted.
+Future iterations of development may want to attempt to incorporate a competitive parallel calculation of elastic and plastic components, or utilize a Ramberg-Osgood type of curve fit to the hysteresis response. - 3) Especially for materials that easily and significantly work-harden, it seems that an explicit handling of negative hardening effects may be necessary.
+The current handling of the drag stress allows for this in the model, so updating Equation (3) with the inclusion of a more dominant time- or cycle-dependent term is worth consideration. - 4) In non-isothermal cases, a variety of different effects occur that significantly impact the stress/strain states and cyclic lifetimes.
+Damage and recovery due to a wide array of mechanisms can occur with varying interaction and synergy amongst one another (Ref.
+19).
+It is unlikely that a specific fit of TMF behavior is attainable through many cycles unless additional behavioral complexity is incorporated via functions and material constants determined by TMF testing (Ref.
+20). - 5) Currently, the model displays unacceptable levels of error, yet is still quite mathematically convoluted.
 At present, expansion of the model to multi-element or multiaxial cases should be reserved for when the previously mentioned issues are met with resolution.

-ACKNOWLEDGMENTS
+Acknowledgments

 The authors of this paper would like to thank members Francis J. Tam, Calvin M. Stewart, and Scott G. Keller of the University of Central Florida's Mechanics of Materials Research Group for assistance with this study.
+Additionally, ongoing cooperation and support from Siemens Energy, Inc. is greatly appreciated.